RAPIDLY DEVELOPING THUNDERSTORM - Convection Warning (GEO v2018.1)

 - Forecasting convective cloud systems

-- External attributes of convective objects, and 3D description
+Additionally calculation of External attributes of convective objects and 3D description are performed

 Prior to any analysis, RDT-CW undertakes a cloud filtering using CT product.
 All non-cloudy pixels are ignored through a dynamic cloud filtering.
 Since cloud type information is further used as attribute to cloud cell objects, CT is rather used than CMA product.